-17.5.5 Covering Problems
+18.5.5 Covering Problems

-Definition 17.17.
+Definition 18.17.
 A strip is just a fixed region in between two parallel lines.

-STRIPS COVER BOX(STRIPS)

-Instance: A set of n strips and an axis-aligned rectangle.

-Question: Does a union of the strips cover the rectangle?
+STRIPS COVER BOX(STRIPS) Instance: A set of n strips and an axis-aligned rectangle R, Question: Does a union of the strips cover R?

-Theorem 17.18.
-GeomBase' \leq{sq} Strips, hence Strips is 3SUM-hard.
+Theorem 18.18.
+Geombase' \leq{sq} Strips, hence Strips is 3SUM-hard.

-Proof sketch: We are given an instance of GeomBase'.
+We are given an instance of Geombase'.
 Rotate it 90 degrees.
 Look at the line segments between the holes and the 6 half-infinite lines.
 For each line segment do the following (called point-line-duality).
 For each point (m, b) on the segment associate the line y = mx + b.
 The union of those lines is a strip.
 This gives us our strips.
+(See Figure 18.6.)